thevuong/next15-filterlist/STEPS.md

 - Open the third tab in new window with pre-run scores.
 Hover scores.
 - Again, the LCP and FCP are much improved since the first run, but we can also see that the speed index improved since we show start off with more content, the project information, before showing incrementally more content, as seen in filmstrip.
-- Maintained 0 CLS , 0 TBT.
+- Maintained 0 CLS because of these skeletons being sized correctly.
+- We can also maintained the TBT of 0, which corresponds to the responsive clicks because we have minimal JS and no long tasks.
 - We have greatly improved performance, getting 95-100 score in lighthouse even with a 2s second total load time application.
 - We managed to complete our task of improving the bad metrics and maintaining the good metrics, while also making app fast, interactive and user-friendly.